jpace/glark/README.md

     file in Java projects, and .class files will be treated as text.
 This can speed up searches.

-    Note that the configuration file ~/.glarkrc is read first, so the local configuration file can override those settings.
+    The configuration file ~/.glarkrc is read first, so the definitions in the local configuration file will override those settings.

-  * `man`:
-    Display the man page.
-This option exists so that the man page can be displayed even when glark is installed as a Ruby gem.
+  * `match-name`, `not-name`, `match-path`, `not-path`:
+    See the equivalent options.
+For example, to omit CVS files:

+        not-path: .*\bCVS\b/

+    This field can be specified multiple times.

   * `quiet`:
     See the `--quiet` option.